aaronbloomfield/ics/hws/hw-cryptocurrency.md

    provided as an additional command line parameter.
 5. Fund wallets (`fund`): this allows us to add as much money as we want to a wallet.
 While this is obviously not practical in the real world, it will allow us to test your program.
+(Although there still needs to be a way to fund wallets in the real world also.)
    Create a special case ID ('bigfoot', 'daddy_warbucks', 'lotto', or whatever) that your program knows to use as the source for a fund request, and also knows not to verify when handling verification, below.
 This means that 'bigfoot' (or whatever) will appear alongside the hash of the public keys as the source of funds.
-This function will be provided with three additional command line parameters: the destination wallet address, the amount to transfer, and the file name to save the transaction statement to.
+This function will be provided with three additional command line
+   parameters: the destination wallet address, the amount to transfer, and the file name to save the transaction statement to.
 6. Transfer funds (`transfer`): this is how we pay with our cryptocurrency.
-It will be provided with four additional command line parameters: the source wallet file name (not address!), the destination wallet address, the amount to transfer, and the file name to save the transaction statement to.
+It will be provided with four additional command line parameters: the source wallet file name (not the address!), the destination wallet address (not the file name!), the amount to transfer, and the file name to save the transaction statement to.
    Any reasonable format for the transaction statement is fine for this, as long as the transaction statement is text and thus readable by a human.
+Recall that it must have five pieces of information, described above in the "Transaction statement versus transaction record" section.
 Note that this command does *NOT* add anything to the ledger.
 7. Check a balance (`balance`): based on the transactions in the block chain AND ALSO in the ledger, compute the balance for the provided wallet.
+This does not look at transaction *statements*, only the transaction *records* in the blocks and the ledger.
 The wallet address to compute the balance for is provided as an additional command line parameter.
 8. Verify a transaction (`verify`): verify that a given transaction statement is valid, which will require checking the signature **and** the availability of funds.
-Once verified, it should be added to the ledger.
-Once in the ledger, it becomes a transaction record.
-The wallet file name (whichever wallet created the transaction) and the transaction statement are the additional command line parameters.
+Once verified, it should be added to the ledger as a transaction record.
+This is the only way that items are added to the ledger.
+The wallet file name (whichever wallet created the transaction) and the transaction statement being verified are the additional command line parameters.
-9. Create and sign block (`createblock`): this will form another block in the blockchain.
+9. Create, mine, and sign block (`mine`): this will form another block in the blockchain.
 The ledger will be emptied of transaction records, as they will all go into the current block being computed.
+   A nonce will have to be computed to ensure the hash is below a given value.
 Recall that the first line in any block is the SHA-256 of the last block file.
-There are no additional command-line parameters for this function.
+The difficulty for the mining will be the additional parameter to this command.
+For simplicity, the difficulty will be the number of leading zeros to have in the hash value -- so a value of 3 would imply that the hash must start with three leading zeros.
+We will be using very small difficulties here, so a brute-force method for finding the nonce is sufficient.
+   The nonce must be a single unsigned 32 bit (or 64 bit) integer.
 10. Validate the blockchain (`validate`): this should go through the entire block chain, validating each one.
 This means that starting with block 1 (the block *after* the genesis block), ensure that